 Raspberry Crumble Bars

-With a buttery oatmeal crust and packed full of fresh berries, these raspberry crumble bars are a delicious summer dessert that the whole family will love!
+With a buttery oatmeal crust and packed full of fresh berries, these raspberry crumble bars are a delicious summer dessert that the whole family will love.
+These crumble bars are gluten-free and vegetarian and make a healthy snack or dessert.

-Although this recipes call for tapioca flour or arrowroot starch to help thicken the berries (and keep them gluten-free), if you can’t find either a small spoonful of cornstarch or regular flour would work equally well.
-Plus, if you don’t love raspberries you could easily swap them out for strawberries, blueberries or a combination of all three, and these little crumble bars are sure to taste just as good.
+Although this recipe calls for tapioca flour or arrowroot starch to help thicken the berries (and keep them gluten-free) if you can’t find either a small spoonful of cornstarch or regular flour would work equally well.
+Plus, if you don’t love raspberries you could easily swap them out for strawberries, blueberries, or a combination of all three, and these little crumble bars are sure to taste just as good.

 With a flaky crust, crumble top, and packed full of natural sweetness, these gluten-free Raspberry Crumble Bars are a delicious treat that everyone will love!